swaptacular/swpt_stomp/README.md

 1. [RabbitMQ] server instance, which acts as broker for SMP messages.

-   *For each peer node*, at least one [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages that need to be send to the given peer, are placed in the peer's respective queue(s).
+   For each peer node, at least one [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages that need to be send to the given peer, are placed in the peer's respective queue(s).
 The STOMP client(s) for each peer node will read from this queue(s).
 See the